 Omashram (omashram.org) (Bangalore) Omashram Trust-Old Age Care provides residential care including medical care and nursing care to old persons from poor and middle class families in an empathetic way.
 Their residents include persons with dementia.

-People Tree Marga (peopletreemaarga.com) (Bangalore) his offers a range of services for mental health including diagnosis, emergency support, counselling, home care, etc.
+People Tree Marga (peopletreemaarga.com) (Bangalore) This offers a range of services for mental health including diagnosis, emergency support, counselling, home care, etc.

 Smile Elderly Care (smileelderlycare.org) (Bangalore) is a new entity (started in 2018) set up to provide day care and residential care for seniors, and may accept persons with dementia.

-An additional listing was received for Neurocare (Mysore), website at neurocaremysore.com, for memory clinic/ diagnosis.
-No details are available.
+Others: An additional listing was received for Neurocare (Mysore), website at neurocaremysore.com, for memory clinic/ diagnosis.
+No details are available. .
+Another mention (details still awaited, no validation done) was of Reverb Life Care, Mysore, for day care and residential care

 A directory of mental health professionals (Bangalore), created as a student project at Azim Premji University, may be available from Professor Benson Issac Opens in new window.